-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Dial." - System will prompt you to say the number you want call. - For example, you can say "234-567-8901."
-The phone number that you enter must be of valid length and combination.
-The UConnectTM limits the user from dialing invalid combination of numbers.
-For example, 234-567-890 is nine digits long, which is not a valid phone number the closest valid phone number has ten digits. - The UConnectTM system will confirm the phone number and then dial.
+- After the "Ready" prompt and the following beep, say "Dial." - System will prompt you to say the number you want call. - For example, you can say "234-567-8901." - The UConnectTM system will confirm the phone number and then dial.
 The number will appear in the display of certain radios.

-Call by Saying a Name
+Call/Dial by Saying a Name

-- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say "Call." - System will prompt you to say the name of the person you want call. - After the "Ready" prompt and the following beep, say the name of the person you want to call.
+- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say "Dial" or Call." - System will prompt you to say the name of the person you want call.

+- After the "Ready" prompt and the following beep, say the name of the person you want to call.
 For example, you can say "John Doe," where John Doe is a previously stored name entry in the UConnectTM phonebook.
-Refer to section "Add Names to Your UConnectTM Phonebook," to learn how to store a name in the phonebook. - The UConnectTM system will confirm the name and then dial the corresponding phone number, which may appear in the display of certain radios.
+Refer to "Add Names to Your UConnectTM Phonebook." to learn how to store a name in the - The UConnectTM system will confirm the name and then dial the corresponding phone number, which may appear in the display of certain radios.